-Our container home is the green one.
+Our 20-foot shipping container is the green one.
 Each home also has sunscreens or awnings over each roof to shed water and keep it cool.

 The Laundry Facility

-All three units share a common laundry facility, and each tenant is assigned two days when they can do laundry.
+All three units share a joint laundry facility, and each tenant is assigned two days when they can do laundry.
 You’ll find a washing machine and washtub inside but no mechanical dryer.

 The Kitchen Setup

 The induction cooktop is pretty sweet.
-It heats up fast and can boil a full pot of water in under 60 seconds.
+It heats up fast and can boil water in under 60 seconds.
 Induction cooking uses an electric current to heat iron or steel pots and pans through magnetic induction.

-I have noticed here in Costa Rica that most exterior doors have Double Cylinder Deadbolts, which is a lock that’s has a keyed cylinder on both the inside and the outside.
-Which is not something you would typically have in the States and can be a fire hazard if that lock is on the primary exit.
+I have noticed here in Costa Rica that most exterior doors have Double Cylinder Deadbolts, a lock with keyed cylinders on both the inside and the outside.
+This is not something you would typically have in the States and can be a fire hazard if that lock is on the primary exit.